dasniko/dasniko.github.io/privacy.md

 If you are logged in to your Vimeo account, Vimeo allows you to associate your browsing behavior directly with your personal profile.
 You can prevent this by logging out of your Vimeo account.

 For more information on how to handle user data, please refer to the Vimeo Privacy Policy at [https://vimeo.com/privacy](https://vimeo.com/privacy).

-#### Google Web Fonts

-For uniform representation of fonts, this page uses web fonts provided by Google.
-When you open a page, your browser loads the required web fonts into your browser cache to display texts and fonts correctly.

-When you call up a page of our website that contains a social plugin, your browser makes a direct connection with Google servers.
-Google thus becomes aware that our web page was accessed via your IP address.
-The use of Google Web fonts is done in the interest of a uniform and attractive presentation of our website.
-This constitutes a justified interest pursuant to Art.
-6 (1) (f) DSGVO.

-If your browser does not support web fonts, a standard font is used by your computer.

-Further information about handling user data, can be found at [https://developers.google.com/fonts/faq](https://developers.google.com/fonts/faq) and in Google's privacy policy at [https://www.google.com/policies/privacy/](https://www.google.com/policies/privacy/).

 ### Online marketing and affiliate programs